 It may also help you come to terms and cope more effectively with those things you cannot change.

 In psychotherapy, a more sustained process of addressing underpinning patterns of behaviours, feelings and thoughts is appropriate.
-This may include an active exploration of relationship patterns that are being played out between the client and the therapist.
+This may include a detailed exploration of thoughts that cause negative emotional states and reactions.
+Understanding and seeing these patterns may show us different ways of relating, and reducing reactivity.

-In the safety of the therapeutic relationship we therefore have a rare chance to understand ourselves better in relationship.
-Such work can give a person important choices in how to be and behave differently.
-It may lead to more satisfactory and constructive ways of relating to others, and with themselves.
+In the safety of the therapeutic relationship we therefore have a rare chance to understand ourselves better.
+Such work can give us important choices in how to be and behave differently.
+It may lead to more satisfactory and constructive ways of relating to others, and with ourselves.

 As a psychotherapist I have training & experience in the following areas: